 Yogurt - cheese - wine- salami- olives - pickles - sauerkraut - beer - mead - coffee - chocolate- black tea - green tea - tofu - miso - tamari- vinegar - tempeh - kombucha - kefir - kim chi - quark

 What do all of these foods have in common? microorganisms.

-Microbial cultures are essential to life, especially for digestion and immunity.
-Cultured foods preserve food, retain nutrients, breaks nutrients down into more easily digestible forms.
-An example is soybeans.
-This protein-rich bean is largely indigestible without fermentation.
-Once fermented, it gives us the traditional Asian foods of miso, tempeh, tamari, and tofu.
-Another example is milk – also difficult for many to digest in its fresh form.
-Once fermented into yogurt or kefir for example, lactose is transformed into easier to digest lactic acid.
-Live, unpasteurized, fermented food also carry beneficial bacteria directly into our digestive systems where they exist symbiotically, breaking down food and aiding digestion.
+Microbial cultures are essential to life, they form the backbone for healthy digestive and immune function.
+Cultured foods preserve food, retain nutrients, and even break nutrients down into more easily digestible forms.
+An example is soybeans; this protein-rich bean is largely indigestible without fermentation.
+Once fermented, it gives us the traditional foods of miso, tempeh, tamari, and tofu.
+Another example is milk, also difficult for some to digest in its fresh form.
+Once fermented into yogurt or kefir, lactose is transformed into the easier to digest, lactic acid.
+Live, unpasteurized, fermented food carry beneficial bacteria directly into our digestive systems where they co-exist symbiotically, breaking down food and aiding digestion.

-For more information on this idea that exposure to a biodiversity of bacteria in our environment actually encourages healthy immunity read more about the hygiene-hypothesis here.
+For more information on this idea that exposure to a biodiversity of bacteria in our environment encourages healthy immunity read more about the hygiene-hypothesis here.